BobRay/StageCoach/readme.md

 Documentation is available at [Bob's Guides](http://bobsguides.com/stagecoach-tutorial.html)

 StageCoach allows you to stage changed resources for future update.
 You can work on updates to the staged resource without affecting the current resource.
-The changes will be at the date and time you select.
+The changes will be made at the date and time you select.